How much does it cost to go to William & Mary?

 Few students will pay the full advertised sticker price of William & Mary.
 The Net Price is an estimate of how much the average student actually pays to attend college for one year.

-To calculate this number we take the total cost of attendance of College of William and Mary including tuition, fees, room, board and other expenses.
+To calculate this number we take the total cost of attendance of William & Mary including tuition, fees, room, board and other expenses.
 Then we subtract out the average amount of aid awarded per student.

 What is the Average Net Price for All William & Mary Undergrads?